 img

 Star Lights Inc. lamp unit with a dimmer knob for the main lamp and a small separately-switched night light.

 The cabinet above the dinette table has a shallow nook for a small flat screen TV.
-I added some slats and made a bookrack.
+I built some slats and made a bookrack.
+I also added a magazine rack.

+img